Procedure for the submission of Theses for Examination (PHD, PhDFA, MPhil, LLM (Research)

 Dispatch of Thesis

-Once you have submitted all the required documents, your department will send both copies of your thesis to the Graduate School.
-The Graduate School will arrange dispatch of the thesis to the examiners together with the relevant regulations and procedural guidance.
-Neither students nor Academic Departments/Faculties are to send theses directly to examiners.
+Once you have submitted all the required documents and pre viva thesis to BB, Graduate School will organize the dispatch to the examiners, together with the relevant Regulations and procedural guidance.

 -